 To purchase a regular entry ticket, you can expect a waiting time of anywhere between 2-4 hours, depending on when you’re visiting.
 (Weekends and anytime during the holiday season generally see the longest waiting times.)
 You will first have to stand in a line to buy your ticket, again in another line to enter, and after that, you guessed it - one more line to pass through a security check.

-Fortunately, there’s an easy solution to avoiding the Colosseum’s dreaded lines!
-Your answer: skip-the-line Colosseum tickets.
+The easiest solution to avoiding the Colosseum’s dreaded lines: Skip-the-Line Colosseum tickets.
 A standard skip-the-line ticket includes priority entry to the Colosseum, Roman Forum, and Palatine Hill.
 It costs €15 (plus €3 processing fee).
 This is only €4 more than the onsite ticket - a price well worth the skip the line perks.

 Keep in mind - regardless of where you get your tickets from, there are no tickets that allow you to skip the security line.
 This is mandatory as a safety regulation.
 In addition, skip-the-line tickets (again, irrespective of where you book them) means that you get to skip the ticketing line - not the entry line.
 The ticketing line is what will easily add hours to your wait time - so avoiding it will make a huge difference.